 The Igniting Sparks Award was founded to celebrate and encourage secondary school teachers who have particularly inspired women students to pursue university educations and careers, in engineering.

 Did you know women represent approximately only 1/5 of all engineering and technology students in the UK?*

 - Did anyone in particular inspire you to go for it?

 - If it was a teacher, please tell us about them.
 Write a one page statement, explaining how they inspired you and why you think they deserve the Igniting Sparks Award.

 - The winning teacher will receive a framed certificate presented on Commemoration Day.
-Travel and overnight accommodation expenses for the winner, and one other, to attend the ceremony.
+Travel and overnight accommodation expenses for the winner, and one other, to attend the Department prizegiving.

-Nominators must be current female students of the EEE department, while nominees can be male or female secondary school teachers (or recently retired teachers).
+Nominators must be current women students of the EEE department, nominees can be any secondary school teacher (or recently retired teacher).
 Nominees may be from any country.
 Nominations should consist of a written statement (1/2 to 1 page is suggested) explaining how the nominee inspired the nominator, and why they deserve the award.
 Additional evidence may be supplied, for example statements from other former students of the nominee (these need not be Imperial students, or women), colleagues of the nominee, etc. Joint nominations may also be made.

 Nominations will be assessed by a panel comprising three student members of the Women In Engineering society, three members of EEE staff, and the Head of Department as chair.
 All nominees will receive an acknowledgement letter from the Head of Department of their nomination.